Hunting for an EMC-like effect for antiquarks: Appendix A

 where $n_A(k)$ is the momentum distribution, which we define piecewise, as follows:

-In Eq. \ref{eqnk}, we used $k_0$ = 220 MeV = 1.115 fm$^{-1}$, for carbon, and $k_0$ = 250 MeV = 1.270 fm$^{-1}$, for iron; $a_2$ = 4 for both nuclei.
+In Eq. (\ref{eqnk}), we used $k_0$ = 220 MeV = 1.115 fm$^{-1}$, for carbon, and $k_0$ = 250 MeV = 1.270 fm$^{-1}$, for iron; $a_2$ = 4 for both nuclei.
+For the deuteron wave function, in Eq. (\ref{eqnk}), we used results from the AV18 potential interaction \cite{Wiringa1995}.
 The momentum distribution of Eq. (\ref{eqnk}) is normalized as $\int n_A(k)\,d\Vec{k} = 1$, and it is shown in Fig. \ref{fig01}.
 We first calculate the normalization for $k$ $<$ $k_0$ \cite{CiofidegliAtti:1995qe,CiofidegliAtti:1991mm}, to obtain $C$:

 we obtained $C$ = 0.1378 for carbon and $C$ = 0.094 for iron.

 Then we calculate the normalization for $k$ $>$ $k_0$, to obtain $\lambda$:

 where $n_A(k)$ depends on $k$ modulus only, but we integrate in $dk_3\,dk_\perp$ because when we insert $f(x/\alpha)$ we have dependence on both $k_3$ and $k_\perp$.
 From Eq. (\ref{eq7}), we obtained $\lambda$ = 0.7764 for carbon and $\lambda$ = 1.0022 for iron.